 And while fitness crazes come and go, Orangetheory has carved out a brand perception that's kept the company going strong since 2010.

 The community-oriented classes make it the right fit for people looking to connect and compete with neighbors while working up a sweat.
 It's more casual than Crossfit but kicks up the intensity compared to group classes at national gyms, like Planet Fitness and LA Fitness.

 An innovative and beloved video platform at the start of the pandemic, Zoom quickly became the cause of remote workers' burnout.
 People loved how it kept them connected to teams, families, and friends.

-The outdoor gear brand became famous for its innovative clothing and focus on responsible manufacturing, but a change in consumer perception caused the company to double down on its sustainability-driven identity.
+The outdoor gear brand became famous for its innovative clothing and focus on responsible manufacturing.
+Still, a change in consumer perception caused the company to double down on its sustainability-driven identity.

-Now that you know how to measure brand perception, you can use it as a tool to make strategic brand decisions and drive your company forward.
+Now that you know how to measure brand perception, you can use it to make strategic brand decisions and drive your company forward.